ryanstout/pawnee/docs/GUIDE.md

 ## Actions

+### Thor Actions

 Since Pawnee is build on thor, we can use any of the [thor actions](https://github.com/wycats/thor/wiki/Actions) inside our class.
-Pawnee includes a gem called thor-ssh (which was written for pawnee) that extends thor and allows a .destination_connection to be set on any thor class.  .destination_connection is automatically setup for any task if the servers option is set (again, either from the command line or in the config.yml file)  When destination_connection is set, any of the actions will use the local machine for the source, and the destination machine for the destination.
+Pawnee includes a gem called thor-ssh (which was written for pawnee) that extends thor and allows a .destination_connection to be set on any thor class.  .destination_connection is automatically setup for any task if the 'servers' option is set (again, either from the command line or in the config.yml file)  When destination_connection is set, any of the actions will use the local machine for the source, and the destination machine for the destination.

 So running something like the following: